akeneo/pim-helpcenter/content/md/what-is/what-is-a-family.md

 Each family has **a code and a label**.
 The label can be translated in any activated locale.

 ::: tips
-- A product **can only belong to only one family**.
+- A product **can belong to only one family**.
 - A product **without family has no default attributes and no completeness**.
 - A family **defines the completeness of products**.
 :::

-Each family has also a **completeness**.
-Learn how to set your product completeness on the [completeness article](articles/what-is-the-completeness.html).
+Each family also has a **completeness**.
+Learn how to set your product completeness in the [Completeness](articles/what-is-the-completeness.html) article.

-Learn how to create, edit... your families on the [Manage your families](articles/manage-your-families.html)
+Find more information about how to create, update, edit the properties of your families in the [Manage your families](articles/manage-your-families.html) article.